 - Remove the funnel and place 24-48 drops of essential oil in the container.
 Place the lid on and gently stir or shake to combine.

-- Cut your t-shirt into small squares and set them aside.
+- Cut your t-shirt into small 4x4-inch squares and set them aside.
+(These cleaning wipes should be large enough to hold in your hand for easy cleaning.)

 How Do I Make a Heavy-Duty Cleaner?